MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

     ![QR code anchor](media/qr-code-example.PNG "QR code anchor")

 2. On your [!include[pn-hololens](../includes/pn-hololens.md)], you'll see a hologram that resembles the QR code anchor.
-Find the  anchor in your real-world environment, and then align the anchor hologram with the QR code anchor.
+Align the anchor hologram with the QR code anchor.

 3. When the green box is aligned with the QR code anchor, gaze at **Confirm** to select it.